psolsson/psolsson.github.io/_members/karlsson.md

 keybase_username:
 gitlab_username: Tobblatzius
 dblp_url:
 description: "Tobias works on generative, probabilistic models for protein sequences with application in protein and biologics design.
-Before joining the lab, Tobias did his MSc thesis with Prof. Claes Strannegaard on Multi-Agent Deep Reinforcement Learning in a
+Before joining the lab, Tobias did his MSc thesis with Prof. Claes Strannegård on Multi-Agent Deep Reinforcement Learning in a
 Three-Species Predator-Prey Ecosystem."
 ---